 - “You free for a moped ride right now?”

 - “Let’s go to the amusement park.”

 Keep your guilt and excuses to a minimum

 There are times when you won’t be able to show up because you have other priorities.
 There are times when you’ll say the wrong thing.
 There are years when you’ll forget about that important date.
 Apologize but don’t over do it and don’t expect a big answer.
 The person has no energy to deal with that.
 Don’t make this about you.
 If you need to express just how horrible you feel, find someone else to do it with.

 Careful not to judge and think twice before giving advice

 Unless the person is your life partner or someone you live with, you have a very limited view of the many coping mechanisms the person is using to stay sane so don’t judge.

 Some people tried giving me advice and it made me want to see them less.
 Unless you have been through something very similar to what the person is going through, your advice/life knowledge will sound judgemental and most likely be inappropriate.
 Don’t try to fix anything, concentrate on giving genuine support.
 I know it’s hard because you’re worried and want the person to get better as soon as possible.
+Be patient.